 - 1 tablespoon lemon juice

-- 3. Meanwhile, blend together cold water and flour.
-Remove meatballs from skillet, skim fat from pan juices and reserve juices.
-Stir 1 cup evaporated milk and flour/water mixture into pan juices in skillet; cook, uncovered, over low heat, stirring until sauce thickens.
+- 3. Meanwhile, stir together cold water and flour.
+Remove meatballs from skillet; skim fat, reserving juices.
+Add flour mixture and remaining evaporated milk to pan juices; cook, uncovered, over low heat, stirring until sauce thickens.

 - 4. Return meatballs to skillet.
 Stir in lemon juice.
-Serve with cooked noodles that have been tossed with poppy seeds and butter.
-Yield: 3-1/2 dozen 1-inch meatballs.
+If desired, top with lingonberries.
+Yield: 3-1/2 dozen.